IM-UR-CITY/im-ur-city/index.md

 layout: home
 ---

-## Empowering the Future: The Intelligent Agent Platform Changing the Way We Connect and Make Decisions
+## The City Interface Changing the Way We Connect and Make Decisions Through Intelligent Agents
 ---------------------------------------

 &nbsp;